reactiveui/website/input/blog/2018-05-02-moving-towards-vsts-and-continuous-deployment.md

 ![jpeg image 4520 x 4455 pixels - scaled 13](https://user-images.githubusercontent.com/127353/39573708-a2175a6e-4f17-11e8-8a2e-0284aaafe088.jpg)

-I believe these changes will provide the following benefits
+I believe these changes will provide the following benefits:

     - Reduced cycle time from pull-request raised until release meaning that people receive value sooner.
     - A reduction in cognitive overhead and stress for maintainers by automating manual tasks and allowing them to an aggressive issue ageing policy.